Wee Georgie Wood: Biography

 He was born in Jarrow, County Durham, but within a few weeks of his birth moved to South Shields where his father owned a pawnbroker's shop.
 His parents were George Bamlett and Georgina, née Wood, who divorced in 1908 on account of his father's adultery.
-He had a form of dwarfism, as an adult reaching a height of 4 ft 9 in, and retaining an unbroken voice.
+Georgie had a form of dwarfism, as an adult reaching a height of 4 ft 9 in, and retaining an unbroken voice.

 From the age of five, he started performing in concert parties as an entertainer, and at the age of 13 was still able to perform in the guise of a five-year-old.
 For much of his career he was guided and managed by his mother, Georgina (née Wood), and by his teens he had become the family's main earner.
 He joined the Levy and Cardwell company touring around music halls, performed in pantomimes, and in 1908 made his first solo appearance onstage doing impressions of music hall stars Vesta Tilley and George Lashwood.
 In 1914, he was in a company that toured Australia.
 He was originally billed as 'the Boy Phenomenon', but he dropped the name after one theatre mistakenly advertised him as 'the Boy Euphonium'.

 In 1917, he met fellow performer Dolly Harmer (born Sarah Elizabeth Caron, 1867–1956).
 She was the daughter of Pierre Caron, who performed as Peter Harmer, and had worked in music halls since the 1880s.
 She and Wood established a working relationship in which she played Wood's mother, continuing to perform in the role for over 35 years.
 Together they performed comedy sketches in which she would try to persuade him to behave properly.
 They toured together, worldwide, but usually performed in separate pantomimes during the winter months.
 They appeared in Royal Variety Performances in 1927 and 1931.